pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 ### Compatibility

 You can create an application from scratch by importing a repository or you can use our the Pantheon starter kit templates to develop a decoupled site.
-Use the starter kits to create a server side render
+Use the starter kits to create:

-* Server side render applications: Next.js and Drupal
+* Server side rendered applications: Next.js and Drupal

 * Static site generated site: Gatsby and WordPress

 ## Site Setup

 Pantheon Decoupled is available in the New Dashboard, when it is enabled during the customer onboarding process.
-To access it Pantheon Decoupled follow the following steps:
+To access Pantheon Decoupled  and get started perform the following steps:

 1. Log in to your Pantheon Dashboard and navigate to the **Sites** page.